 It's also fully capable of running the latest version of Apple's iOS operating system and great apps like iMovie and GarageBand.
 Here we present 50 really useful iPad tips.
 We cover everything from customising your Home screen through to getting more from built-in apps like Mail and Safari.
-The vast majority of these tips will also work on the original iPad and iPad 2, so owners of any generation of iPad shouldn't feel neglected.
+10 best tablet PCs in the world today.
+2nd Grade Apps and Categories.pdf.
+Only 1 iPad in the Classroom?

 The planning team made a list of skills and tools that would support learning, and decided on a 1:1 iPad program to support their vision.
 I was brought on as technology coordinator to plan and support the curricular and technical deployment for the start of the 2011-12 school year.
-After a year or two of early adopter experimentation with education-based iPad deployments, a collaboration of IT departments (4) , edTech consultants (5) and third party vendors (6) pieced together a best practice scenario for iOS management.
+After a year or two of early adopter experimentation with education-based iPad deployments, a collaboration of IT departments, edTech consultants and third party vendors pieced together a best practice scenario for iOS management.
+8 Great Free Web Resources Focused on Using the iPad in Education.
 The popularity of the iPad in our schools continues to grow, and with it, the proliferation of related web articles, tips, how-to’s, and so on.

 This week we searched out some excellent free Internet based web sites and resources dedicated to the use of the iPad in the instructional setting.
-1. Apple’s Education Resources for the iPad It should come as no surprise that the iPad’s maker has done a good job of putting together pages dedicated to education related applications and uses for it’s popular tablet. http://www.apple.com/education/apps/ : Here Apple has put together links to apps grouped by Academic Subject.
+1. Apple’s Education Resources for the iPad It should come as no surprise that the iPad’s maker has done a good job of putting together pages dedicated to education related applications and uses for it’s popular tablet.
+Here Apple has put together links to apps grouped by Academic Subject.

 The app is designed to make it easy to create, narrate, and record whiteboard video tutorials on the iPad and to share them with others.
 A Web version of the startup's whiteboard app has been available for some time now, but it's the native app for an iPad that makes this sort of tool make sense -- it's so much easier to write on a whiteboard with the finger than it is with a mouse, if nothing else.

+50 really useful iPad 2 tips and tricks.
 An absolute gem of an article by John Brandon and Graham Barlow from MacLife on 30th March over at TechRadar.